salmonetics/Columbia_CWR/README.md

 Daily measurements for Columbia River mainstem adult ladder fish counts, water flow, and temperature were obtained from University of Washington DART site (http://www.uw.dart.edu) which compiles data from the US Army Corps of Engineers and WA state public utility districts.
 Raw data was processed using the R programming language within the RStudio integrated development language, and this environment was also used to produce the graphics in this report.

+## Results
+### Scatterplot+Histograms+Temperature of PIT-tag Detection Pairs

 ![2013 Steelhead](images/2013Steelhead.png)

+There are four components to the above chart:
+1. Scatterplot of detection datetime at Bonneville (the last adult detection at one of the BON adult sites) vs. the first detection datetime at The Dalles.
+The color encoding is red= “delayed” and blue=”not delayed”.
+This is a binary classification in which a threshold travel time between dams is chosen so as to This is arbitrary, but as you can observe in the above, is a reasonable choice.
+In any case, for the clearly delayed steelhead, there are rather interesting patterns in both the vertical and horizontal directions.
+This scatterplot doesn’t give a provide a clear assessment of the relative number of fish delayed, though, since a lot of blue dots might be overlapping near the apparent diagonal.
+1. At the top is a histogram of the detections, aggregated by date at (leaving) BON, with the same color encoding.
+This is of course the arrival rate, and the relative height of red to blue at a given day corresponds to the fraction which will take longer than tmax (or 4 days) to get to TDA
+1. On the left is the corresponding histogram for arrivals at The Dalles, rather different, and highly structured profile from the top.
+Clearly, many of the fish which depart Bonneville from July into August don’t arrive until September-October, but more interestingly, they arrive in bunches (OK, schools), with each group including fish with a large spread of travel times.
+1. Inset at the bottom is the forebay daily mean temperature at Bonneville (degrees C).
+This provides one measure of the reservoir temperature around the time that the fish finally arrive at TDA (as shown below).
+One could also use temperatures at TDA tailrace (or some average), but there is minimal difference between these.
+Also apparent is the temperatures at which the probability of delay becomes large.